MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-usage-costs.md

 The unit of measure and the reporting frequency impacts the granular billed quantity amount in both the usage report as well as the quantities sent to Azure.
 Today, usage is reported to Azure three times per 24 hour period.

-There are two types of units of measure.
-Those that are unique per month, and those that are calculated.
+There are two types of units of measure: those that are unique per month, and those that are calculated.

 For an example of unique per month, consider the Power Apps per app submeter.
-This charges in unique users per month, and so you will either see a '1' as the billed quantity or you won't a row at all.
+This charges in unique users per month, and so you will either see a '1' as the billed quantity or you won't see a row at all.

 For an example of a calculated unit of measure, consider the Dataverse Database capacity submeter.
-This charges in Gigabytes per month, and with three usage reports sent to Azure every 24 hours you would take the Overage Quantity and divide by 90 ( 30 days in the average month multiplied 3 ).
+This charges in Gigabytes per month, and with three usage reports sent to Azure every 24 hours you would take the Overage Quantity and divide by 90 (30 days in the average month multiplied 3).

 ## How to manage costs